PoliticalGraveyard.com

 Politicians buried here:

 Henry Barbosa Gonzalez (1916-2000) — also known as Henry B. Gonzalez — of San Antonio, Bexar County, Tex.
 Born in San Antonio, Bexar County, Tex., May 3, 1916.
 Democrat.
-Member of Texas state senate, 1956-61; candidate in primary for Governor of Texas, 1958; candidate in primary for U.S. Senator from Texas, 1961; U.S. Representative from Texas 20th District, 1961-99; delegate to Democratic National Convention from Texas, 1964, 1996.
+Member of Texas state senate, 1956-61; candidate for Governor of Texas, 1958; candidate for U.S. Senator from Texas, 1961; U.S. Representative from Texas 20th District, 1961-99; delegate to Democratic National Convention from Texas, 1964, 1996.
 Catholic.
 Hispanic ancestry.
 Member, Americans for Democratic Action.
 Was in the motorcade in Dallas, Tex., when President John F. Kennedy was shot.
 In a San Antonio restaurant in 1986, he punched a man who called him a communist; he was charged with assault, but acquitted.
 Died, in Downtown Baptist Hospital, San Antonio, Bexar County, Tex., November 28, 2000 (age 84 years, 209 days).
 Interment at San Fernando Cemetery #2.

 Augustus McCloskey (1877-1950) — of Texas.
 Born in San Antonio, Bexar County, Tex., September 23, 1877.
 Democrat.
 Lawyer; Bexar County Judge, 1920-28; U.S. Representative from Texas 14th District, 1929-30.
 Died in San Antonio, Bexar County, Tex., July 21, 1950 (age 72 years, 301 days).
 Interment at San Fernando Cemetery #2.